speedie1337/spmenu/docs/docs.md

 While spmenu is based on dmenu, and is also fully compatible with dmenu, spmenu introduces many new features which can be useful in shell scripting.

+It also serves as a dmenu replacement for Wayland users.

 ## Usage